-By Bradley Proctor, Partner at McInnes Cooper,
+By Brad Proctor, Office Lead Partner at McInnes Cooper

 Most people know that a company itself has OHS obligations, and that it risks corporate liability if it violates those obligations.
 However, not everyone knows that the company’s directors, officers and supervisors share many of those OHS obligations – and liability risks.
 Here are 3 reasons for everyone – particularly directors, officers and supervisors – to take occupational health and safety personally:

 1. You personally can be charged when there is a workplace accident – and prosecutions are on the rise.

 Personal culpability under occupational health and safety laws isn’t new.
 But the relatively recent addition of personal criminal liability has resulted in OHS violations having a more criminal appearance.
 It’s also increased the pressure to punish employers and their representatives for workplace accidents.
 The result: more charges and more prosecutions against more organizations – and against more directors, officers, managers, supervisors and workers.